When you consider valuable business assets of the past 60 years, ‘knowledge workers’ rank high.

 2. Emotional Intelligence is Big Business

 Now we have data on tap, one of the most effective ways to stand out is personalisation.
 The more tailored the content is, the more engaged the learner will feel.
-For example, our Academy LMS allows the learner to personalise their profiles just like you would with social media.
+For example, Growth Engineering LMS allows the learner to personalise their profiles just like you would with social media.

 Another effective aspect of wisdom work is the use of narrative.
 For instance, you can weave dramatic and compelling story-lines into your training programmes.
 This is important as our brains are wired to remember stories over data.